 It’s a winning recipe for any growing company in 2018.

-Front and Back Office Marketing Stack: Allocadia
+MarTech Stack Examples – Front and Back Office: Allocadia

-They use techstacks and channels to become more visible to potential customers via ads, videos, webinars, and blogs.
+Allocadia focuses heavily on content marketing.
+They use tech stacks and channels to become more visible to potential customers via ads, videos, webinars, and blogs.

 Martech Stack: Informatica

 It is a unique approach, as it is not common to show the “you – customer” technique in Marketing Tech diagrams.